 |I will be at least 18 years old at the time I start the scholarship.|

-|I am a citizen of a participating country (as listed in the scholarships section of the Ministry of Foreign Affairs and Trade website) and I am residing in and applying for a scholarship from my country of citizenship.|
+|I am a citizen of a participating country (as listed above) and I am residing in and applying for a scholarship from my country of citizenship.|

 |I confirm that I am not also a citizen or permanent resident of any the following countries: New Zealand, Australia, Israel, South Korea, Japan, USA, any European Union country, Qatar, United Kingdom, Canada, Saudi Arabia and the United Arab Emirates.
-(Note: This criteria does not apply to people from Niue, Cook Islands, Tokelau who are New Zealand citizens, and it also does not apply to NZ-Samoan dual citizens.)|
+(Note: This criteria does not apply to people from Niue, Cook Islands and Tokelau who are New Zealand citizens, and it also does not apply to NZ-Samoan dual citizens.)|

 |On 31 December 2017, my country will have been my main country of residence for the last two years or more (unless you are a member of the diplomatic corps or a dependent of a member of the diplomatic corps).|

 |I confirm that I am not currently serving in the military.|